Delight your family and friends with these delicious cookies! The dough can be frozen ahead for quick and fresh treats.

 If you want to cut back a little on the sugar use only 1/2 cup of each of the brown and white sugar.
 The cookies will not spread as much and will be a little denser but they are still yummy!
 The pictures below show the difference in the cookies made with less sugar.

-Also if your kitchen is very warm you may want to chill the dough once you have it on the cookie sheet in your refrigerator or freezer for 15 minutes.
-This will help the cookies spread out too thin.
+Also if your kitchen is warm you may want to chill the dough once you have it on the cookie sheet in your refrigerator or freezer for 15 minutes.
+This will help keep the cookies from spreading out too thin.